qzc438/ontology-llm/README.md

 - `util.py`: util component of the project.
 - `alignment`: store experiment results.
 - `llm_matching.py`: examples using purely LLMs for general matching tasks.
-- `llm_om_only.py`: examples of using purely LLMs without context information for ontology matching.
+- `llm_om_only.py`: examples of using LLMs only for ontology matching.
 - `llm_om_with_context.py`: examples of using LLMs with context information for ontology matching.

 Frequently Asked Questions (FAQs):